s-j-pearce/Glossary-of-Tech-Terms/README.md

 Relating to an established or official way of doing something.
 ### Pseudocode
 A detailed yet readable description of what a computer program or algorithm must do.
 Pseudocode is an informal high-level description of the operating principle of a computer program or other algorithm.
+### Debugging
+Debugging is the process of finding and resolving defects or problems within the program that prevent correct operation of computer software or a system.